glemiere/driftlock/assets/validators/plan.md

 - “Migrate the project to a new framework.”
 - “Simplify everything under `/services`.”
 - “Cleanup any unclear logic in the controllers.”
+- "Introduce a new dependency to the project."

 These are open-ended, high-risk, or transformative.